KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   appInitCB ⇒ Promise \| void</h5>
 An optional {{book.guide.appLifeCycle}} invoked one time, later inthe app startup process.
 It supports blocking asyncinitialization.
 This hook is invoked when the app is **nearly up-and-running**.- The {{book.guide.detail_reactRegistration}} has already occurred  _(via the {{book.api.registerRootAppElmCB}} callback)_.
-As a  result, you can rely on utilities that require an app-specific  `rootAppElm` to exist.- You have access to the `appState` and `dispatch()` function,  assuming you are using {{book.ext.redux}} (when detected by  **feature-u**'s plugable aspects).
+As a  result, you can rely on utilities that require an app-specific  `rootAppElm` to exist.- You have access to the `getState()` and `dispatch()` function,  assuming you are using {{book.ext.redux}} (when detected by  **feature-u**'s plugable aspects).
+These parameters are actually injected by the  {{book.ext.featureRedux}} Aspect, and are examples of what can be  injected by any Aspect _(please refer your specific Aspect's  documentation to determine other parameters)_.
 Just like the {{book.api.appWillStartCB}} hook, you may perform anytype of general initialization that is required by your feature.
 However the **hallmark of this hook** is **you can block for anyasynchronous initialization to complete**.
 By simply returning apromise, **feature-u** will wait for the process to complete.
 The user is kept advised of any long-running async processes.
 Bydefault an `'initializing feature: {feature.name}'` message isused, but you can customize it through the supplied{{book.api.showStatusCB}} function parameter.
 For more info with examples, please see the Guide's{{book.guide.appInit}}.**Please Note** this function uses named parameters.

 <table>
   <thead>